yyoonsahng/CarchMind/README.md

 - With our project, users will be able to

 1. Make fake car image with sketch drawing of car.
-(Using GAN)
+(Using Pix2Pix)
 2. Check which automobile company's model is similar to fake car image based on sketch of users.
 (Using Transfer Learning)

 ## Installation:hammer: